Fragtality/Fenix2GSX/README.md

 <br/><br/>

 ## Requirements
-- Windows 10/11, MSFS, Fenix :wink:
+- Windows 10/11, MSFS 2020/2024, Fenix latest :wink:
-- A properly working GSX Installation
+- A properly working and updated GSX Installation
 - Capability to actually read the Readme up until and beyond this Point :stuck_out_tongue_winking_eye:
 - The Installer will install the following Software automatically:
   - .NET 8 Desktop Runtime (x64)